Big data and knowledge management - analytics hubs

 One of the biggest issues companies run into is the sharing of information.
 Knowledge management can often be overlooked and not having a system in place can be a serious problem.
 This is especially imperative for data assets like analytics dashboards, which often have large investments behind them.

-To increase user adoption and return on investment, there are several things to keep in mind when designing a BI portal:
+To increase user adoption and return on investment, there are several things to keep in mind when designing an Analytics Hub:

 1. Maximize investments in analytics with discoverable assets

 Your files, reports, documents, videos and dashboards should be easy to locate.
 Support your users by tagging assets, highlighting what’s new and popular, creating a portal that supports instant search, and making recommendations using machine learning algorithms.

 2. Supported enablement and adoption with social channels

 Encourage open discussion, rating, and allow “favorites”.
 Social engagement and discussion about current assets improves the future iterations of the dashboard and is an integral part of the Enterprise Dashboard Process.
 Creating an easy to use feedback mechanism helps users to get input to the right people.

 3. Create and operationalize an insights culture through gamification